-Over the 2022-23 academic year CCE has offered several workforce trainings, on-line self-paced training courses, along with community enrichment classes.
+Over the 2022-23 academic year CCE has offered several workforce trainings, on-line self- paced training courses, along with community enrichment classes.
 Included is a spreadsheet of the various classes offered over the 2022-23 academic year.

-In the Summer of 2023 Jackson College partnered with the YMCA of Jackson to offer Summer Camp on campus.
-Students who participated with the YMCA day camp program were bussed to JC for a day of career exploration, learning and fun.
+In the Summer of 2024 Jackson College partnered with the YMCA of Jackson to offer Summer Camp on campus.
+Students who participated in the YMCA day camp program were bussed to JC for a day of career exploration, learning and fun.
 This program was held over a 6-week period /2 days per week with 60-80 students attending each day.

-Jackson College partners with several area business using the Michigan New Jobs Training Program (MMJTP).
+Jackson College partners with several area businesses using the Michigan New Jobs Training Program (MMJTP).
 Currently CCE manages over 4 million in MMJTP contracts and has provided training for over 300 new positions.

-Currently the College has 14 active contracts and 11 different partners.
+Currently the College has 14 active contracts and 14 different partners.
 Partners include:

 - Commonwealth Associates

 - True Community Credit Union

 - CPC Operating, LLC

 - Careline Holding Company

 - Lomar Machine & Tool

 - Lifeways

 - Technique

 - ACME Graphics, LLC

 - PlaneWave Instruments.

 - Henry Ford Jackson

 - Production Saw and Machine

+- Ultimate Auto Repair

+- Align Center

+- AAEJACT